 A rectocele develops when the rectum drops down and protrudes into the back wall of the vagina.
 It results from weakening of the muscular wall of the rectum and the connective tissue around the rectum.

 An enterocele develops when the small intestine and the lining of the abdominal cavity (peritoneum) bulge downward between the vagina and the rectum.
-It occurs most often after the uterus has been surgically removed.
+It occurs most often after the uterus has been surgically removed (hysterectomy).
 An enterocele results from weakening of the connective tissue and ligaments supporting the uterus or vagina.

-Cystocele and Cystourethrocele:
+Cystocele and cystourethrocele:

-Women with either of these disorders may have stress incontinence (passage of urine during coughing, laughing, or any other maneuver that suddenly increases pressure within the abdomen) or overflow incontinence (passage of urine when the bladder becomes too full).
-After urination, the bladder may not feel completely empty.
+Women with either of these disorders may have stress incontinence (passage of urine during coughing, laughing, or any other maneuver that suddenly increases pressure within the abdomen), overflow incontinence (passage of urine when the bladder becomes too full), or urinary retention.
+After urination, the bladder may not empty completely.
 Sometimes a urinary tract infection develops.
 Because the nerves to the bladder or urethra can be damaged, women who have these disorders may develop urge incontinence (an intense, irrepressible urge to urinate, resulting in the passage of urine).

-Prolapse of the Uterus:
+Prolapse of the uterus:

 Prolapse of the uterus may cause pain in the lower back or over the tailbone, although many women have no symptoms.
 Total uterine prolapse can cause pain during walking.
 Sores may develop on the protruding cervix and cause bleeding, a discharge, and infection.
 Prolapse of the uterus may cause a kink in the urethra.
 A kink may hide urinary incontinence if present or make urinating difficult.
 Women with total uterine prolapse may also have difficulty having a bowel movement.

-Prolapse of the Vagina:
+Prolapse of the vagina:

 Total vaginal prolapse may cause pain while sitting or walking.
 Sores may develop on the protruding vagina and cause bleeding and a discharge.
 Prolapse of the vagina may cause a compelling or frequent need to urinate.
 Or it may cause a kink in the urethra.
 A kink may hide urinary incontinence if present or make urinating difficult.
 Having a bowel movement may also be difficult.